LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     | MOV 0 5 | SEQ -1 -2 | DAT 0 0 |
     +---------+-----------+---------+

 This is the key to victory - your main goal is to kill another bot by making it execute a DAT instruction, using methods which will be described shortly.
-There are other ways to win, but t his is the main one.
+There are other ways to win, but this is the main one.

+Your bot executes it's first instruction:

          |
          v